polyaxon/polyaxon/docs/concepts/features.md

 - You can see the full experiment history at a glance, including when, who and where.
-- Autodocuments all experiments with statuses, metrics, hyperparams, source code, data, visualizations, artifacts and resources used in each experiment.
+- Auto-document all experiments with statuses, metrics, hyperparams, source code, data, visualizations, artifacts and resources used in each experiment.
 - Advanced insights and comparison of experiments based on results, hyperparams, versions of training data and source code.